ntchirkova/robot_localization/README.md

 TFHelper was a class already given to us.
 We used it to help with the transforms required between the different map frames.
 **---------show which transforms were used and what the final map was (like the diagram Paul drew)**

+## Design Decision
+When initially structuring the code we decided to have a seperate class called robot_localizer, that would instantiate the particle filter class, as well as the occupancy field and tf_helper.
+The reaasoning behind this decision was to have one class that interfaces with the robot and combines all the other classes.
+However, we realized later that everything in the robot localizer class could have been initialized in the particle filter class.
+Essentially the robot localizer class could have been combined into a very large class with particle filter and this would have in the end caused less disorganization.

 ## Challenges
 + errors / compiling everything at the end